-The three options presented by the Agency were as follows: first, the Agency proposed an approach most similar to the Agency's established one-year REC procurement process-conducting a single procurement competitive bid process with bids selected solely on the basis of price.
-The Agency believed this approach may feature the lowest REC prices of the procurement models due to the competitive nature of every bid.
-However, the Agency had concerns about the market's ability to organize into sufficiently-sized procurement blocks, specifically for smaller systems.
+The Agency'sby the Agency were as follows: first-option involves, the Agency proposed an approach most similar to the Agency's established one-year REC procurement process:-conducting a single procurement competitive bid process with bids selected solely on the basis of price.
+To meet the statutory requirement that "to the extent available" half of RECs procured be from systems below 25 kW in size, received bids would be placed into two categories - above 25 kW in size and below 25 kW.
+Maintaining a 50/50 balance would inform the next winning bid to be selected - for example, if the Agency had already selected more RECs from systems larger than 25 kW in size, the next winning bid would be the lowest-price bid from systems smaller than 25 kW in size.

+If this approach can achieve the appropriate market response, The Agency believed this approach may feature the lowest REC prices of the procurement models due to the competitive nature of every bid.
+It also involves a procurement process that is very familiar to the Agency, its Procurement Administrator, the Commission's Procurement Monitor, and other stakeholdersHowever, the Agency had concerns about the market's ability to organize into sufficiently-sized procurement blocks, specifically for smaller systems.